Tramontane: Spain

-In Spain the wind is called the tramuntana /ca/ or /ca/ in Catalan and tramontana /es/ in Spanish, Galician and Basque.
+In Spain, the wind is called tramuntana /ca/ or /ca/ in Catalan and tramontana /es/ in Spanish, Galician and Basque.
 The wind also lends its name to the Serra de Tramuntana in Mallorca.
-The wind is prevalent in the northern Mediterranean coast (Catalonia, Mallorca, Menorca) and can be so strong as to be disturbing; there is a saying in Catalan culture (specially in Empordà) that refers to a person as «touched by tramuntana» (tocat per la tramuntana) when they behave oddly or seemly lost their marbles.
+The wind is prevalent in the northern Mediterranean coast (Catalonia, Mallorca, Menorca) and can be so strong as to be disturbing; there is a saying in Catalan culture (specially in Empordà) that refers to a person as "touched by tramuntana" (tocat per la tramuntana) when they behave oddly or seemly lost their marbles.
 Salvador Dalí was often referred to as someone tocat per la tramuntana in his native Empordà.

 Croatia

-On the Croatian Adriatic coast it is called tramontana (pronounced tramòntāna, /sh/ in Dalmatia), with a number of local variations (termuntana, trmuntana, t(a)rmuntona and others).
+On the Croatian Adriatic coast, it is called tramontana (pronounced tramòntāna, /sh/ in Dalmatia), with a number of local variations (termuntana, trmuntana, t(a)rmuntona and others).
 Like levant, it is considered a transitional wind, associated with the change of weather, which frequently transforms into bora.
 Like bora, it is a strong wind capable of generating large waves, but is less gusty.